FY 2011 Tribal Application Plan Procedures for CCDF Grantees

 A tribal consortium should estimate its allotment for Discretionary funding for each of its members by calculating a portion of the base amount that is equivalent to the ratio of the number of children in each member Tribe to 50, plus the additional per child amount.
 For example, a Tribe with 49 children is allotted 49/50ths of $20,000, or $19,600.
 The per child amount is then multiplied by 49 and added to the $19,600 base amount.

-Important Note: These amounts are provided for the purpose of estimating the allotments that will become available beginning October 1, 2011, and may increase or decrease when updated data become available before the final grant awards are issued.
-The estimates reflect the Administration’s FY 2011 budget request.
+Important Note: The per child amounts listed above are provided for the purpose of estimating the allotments that will become available beginning October 1, 2011, and may increase or decrease when funding appropriations and updated data become available before the final grant awards are issued.

-OBLIGATION AND LIQUIDATION PERIODS: Tribal Lead Agencies must obligate FY 2011 Tribal Mandatory and Discretionary Funds by September 30, 2012, and liquidate all funds by September 30, 2013.
-FY 2011 CCDF Funds that are approved by ACF to be used for a construction or major renovation project must be liquidated by September 30, 2013.
+Obligation and Liquidation Periods: Tribal Lead Agencies must obligate FY 2012 Tribal Mandatory and Discretionary Funds by September 30, 2013, and liquidate all funds by September 30, 2014.

-SUBMITTING THE APPLICATION: Submit copies of the application as follows:
+Submit copies of the Tribal Plan as follows:

 One (1) copy to: